mgruszkiewicz/isseispace/content/blog/crosscompile-android-kernel.md

 * The screenshots are a bit darker than on screen (as the screenshot is captured at the first frame of the animation...)
 * Sometimes the MIUI Gallery app is trying to index photos, and it might come across corrupted image - in that case it would just drain your battery and peg CPU retrying - solution: factory reset the phone or disallow access to storage/uninstall the appear

-I decided that life is too short to bother with buggy software that i don't have a control on, and i didn't want to change phone, because beside this grapes it was working great!
+I decided that life is too short to bother with buggy software that i don't have a control on, and i didn't want to change phone (..aand probably i just like to mess with stuff), because beside this grapes it was working great!
 I unlocked the bootloader, and install PixelOS 13 - since then - the phone is running better than on stock MIUI (feels quicker + battery last longer).
 Huge thanks to the mainteiner of PixelOS for cepheus - [balgxmr](https://forum.xda-developers.com/m/balgxmr.9196567/).

 So - why i want to build kernel from scratch?
 Because after last OTA update there was no KernelSU-compatible kernel on telegram channel.
 Yes - i could just ask if he could release flashable zip with KSU, but why not try to build it myself?